morko/haxroomie/README.md

 #### `disableDefaultPlugins`

 Set to `true` if you want to disable the default
-HHM plugins that Haxroomie loads.
+HHM plugins that haxroomie loads.

 This can be useful if for example you want to test some plugins without others interfering with it.